-Usually it’s the case that if you offer something to drink at an event, your guests will drink it.
+Usually it’s the case that if you offer something to drink at an event, your guests take advantage of your generosity.
 While it’s always nice to offer your guests different options to sip on, knowing your crowd goes a long way.
 Does everyone in your crowd drink alcohol?
-Do you need to factor in some alcoholic beverages as well?
+Do you need to factor in some non-alcoholic beverages as well?
 If you’re throwing a Super Bowl watch party with your buddies, you’ll probably want to make sure you’re stocked up on mostly beer, whereas a get-together for wine enthusiasts will undoubtedly mean you’ll need mostly wine.

-Also as important as knowing your crowd, is knowing their preferences.
+It is important to know your crowd’s preferences.
 Having some delicious non-alcoholic beverages is a must, especially if you have any guests that are non-drinkers.
-Even if you don’t, these delicious drinks can be enjoyed by everyone – stay hydrated.
-Serving plenty of regular water is always a good idea as well.
-A few of our favorite reasonably sophisticated and easy to make non-alcoholic drinks are mineral water with a splash of fresh lemon juice and bitters, or a non-alcoholic mint mojito.
+Non-alcoholic drinks can be enjoyed by everyone and keeps everyone hydrated.
+Serving plenty of water is always a good idea, as well.
+Our favorite reasonably sophisticated and easy to make non-alcoholic drinks are mineral water with a splash of fresh lemon juice and bitters, or a non-alcoholic mint mojito.

-Designate one area of your space for your alcohol.
+Designate one area of your space for alcohol.
 Once your party is underway, having a bar area will make it easy for your guests to refill their own glasses.
 Plus, it will keep extra mess out of the way.
-If you know whether your guests will also be bringing bottles or beer, you can also plan ahead to create room for where they’ll be putting their bottles.
-Arrange your setup so that your guests can have enough room to get drinks without blocking others.
+If you know whether your guests will be bringing bottles or beer to share, you can also plan ahead to create room for where they can put their bottles.
+Arrange your drink station so that your guests can have enough room to get drinks without blocking others.
 That way, everyone will have room to walk around and mingle.
 Plus, no one enjoys a traffic jam of people trying to get drinks and snacks.

-The kitchen is always a safe place for the bar, since it’s easier to clean spills off the counter and tile than wooden floors or carpet.
+Since it’s easier to clean spills off the counter and tile than wooden floors or carpet, the kitchen is always a safe place for the bar.
 If you’re worried about your kitchen surface, you can always opt for extra spill protection by using bar mats, or plastic tablecloths.

-So now that we’ve got covered party planning details, let’s talk about the next important thing – what kind of alcohol for a party you’ll be serving.
+So now that we’ve got the party planning details, let’s talk about the next most important step: deciding what kind of alcohol you’ll be serving.
 Here are a few fail-safe tips for serving cocktails, wine, and beer.

 If you’re mixing up cocktails, you’ll want a ratio of about 3/1 mixer to liquor.
 Make sure to stock up on your favorite mixers/soda as well as ice.
 You may also want to pick up a bottle of Vermouth, bitters, and lemons/limes for garnish.